 - Optional: Electric sander, wet/dry vac, paper towels, baby wipes

-Step 1: Clean Surfaces
+Step 1: Clean Surface

 If your countertops have any loose edges or bumps, it’s the time to get rid of the moveable material.
-My countertop had a burned bump that I could push on and move, so I just cut it out.

 I removed loose grout behind the kitchen sink and left the space bare.
 The concrete filler will take care of these spaces.